Here's a refreshingly sweet and tart Wild Huckleberry Mint Mohito Mocktail for kids and adults alike! It's great with blueberries, too.

 Wild Huckleberry Mint Mohito Mocktail (or Cocktail)

-- 2 tbsp sugar (or less according to sweetness of berries)
+- 2 tablespoon sugar (or less according to sweetness of berries)

 - 8 - 10 leaves fresh mint